dngulin/formbuilder/README.md

 ## FormBuilder 1.0

 LaTeX package for flexable making graphical forms.
-Provide macro for define `FormStyle{<setup code>}{<drawings>}` (that define setup code and background draw hook in picture environment with 0,0 at bottom left corner of sheet) and provide set-style command: `ApplyFormStyle`.
+Provide macro for define command `\NewFormStyle{<setup code>}{<drawings>}` (background draw hook executes in `picture` environment with 0,0 coordinate at bottom left corner of sheet) and provide set-style macro: `ApplyFormStyle`.
 Apply of new style execute `\clearpage`, then execute setup style code and change draw background hook.

 For example try to build document with this code: